Rick Stockstill

 Richard Wilson Stockstill (born December 23, 1957) is an American college football coach.
-He is the head coach for the Middle Tennessee Blue Raiders football program.
+He is an offensive analyst for Florida State University, his alma mater, a position he has held since 2024.
+He was the head coach at Middle Tennessee from 2006 to 2023.
 Stockstill was a Florida State quarterback under coach Bobby Bowden from 1977 to 1981.
 On December 12, 2005, Stockstill was hired as the 14th head coach of the Middle Tennessee Blue Raiders.

 Early life

 Stockstill was born in Sidney, Ohio, on December 23, 1957.
-However, he grew up in Fernandina Beach, Florida.
+However, he grew up in Georgetown, KY and moved to Fernandina Beach, Florida, for his senior year of high school.
 He was inducted into the Fernandina Hall of Fame in 2006.
-He attended Florida State University and was a three-year letterman there as a quarterback where he was team captain and earned honorable mention All-America honors in 1981 under coach Bobby Bowden.
+He attended Florida State University and was a three-year letterman there as a quarterback where he was team captain and earned honorable mention All-American honors in 1981 under coach Bobby Bowden.

 Coaching career

 Stockstill served as an assistant at numerous locations for 24 years prior to getting his first head coaching job.
 He began at Bethune–Cookman University as an offensive coordinator and later went on to coach wide receivers at the University of Central Florida.
 For the 1989 season, Stockstill began a long stint as a wide receivers and quarterbacks coach with the Clemson Tigers, where he stayed until 2002.
 He served under coaches Danny Ford, Ken Hatfield, Tommy West and Tommy Bowden while at Clemson.
 Stockstill also worked under coaches Lou Holtz and Steve Spurrier at South Carolina after working one season for East Carolina University as an offensive coordinator.